iliff/knowledge-retriever/README.md

-# Knowledge Retrieval Framework using T5 and Bert
+# Knowledge Retrieval Framework for the Learning Partner using T5 and Bert

 This github has all the pieces for creating a knowledge retrieval and dialog system using a free text corpus.